KimvanTartwijk/Winc_Academy/01_Opdracht_Eerste_HTML_Pagina/README.md

 Winc Academy's first exercise of the Web Development Course.

 ## Project Goal
-The goal of this project is creating a simple web page.
+The goal of this project is creating a simple HTML web page.

 ## Tools
 HTML

 ## Project Requirements
-* Coming soon
+* Add a title to your web page.
+* Add a <h1> and an <h2> to your web page.
+* Add two paragraphs to your web page.
+Use a <br> in your second paragraph.